Non-Adaptive Cryptanalytic Time-Space Lower Bounds via a Shearer-like Inequality for Permutations: Introduction

 For the Even-Mansour construction, the inner permutation $\sigma$ is the public permutation and the adversary is allowed to query it directly.
 The secret is the key $(k_1,k_2)$, and the outer function corresponds to the encryption/decryption oracle.
 The translation function maps an outer query by XORing it with one of the keys, while the post-processing function XORs the other key to the output of $\sigma$.

 \paragraph{The proof.} The most important component of the model is the translation function that maps each outer query to an input of $\sigma$ using the secret $\secv$.

-A translation function is called \emph{uniform} if it maps every outer query of $A_1$ to a (roughly) uniform input of $\sigma$ for a uniformly chosen secret $\secv$.
-We show that if the translation function is uniform, then a non-adaptive preprocessing adversary obtains only a limited advantage (as a function of $S$ and $T$ and a uniformity parameter) over a non-preprocessing adversary.
+A translation function is called \emph{uniform} if, for every fixed outer query, the translated input to $\sigma$ is distributed roughly uniformly when the secret $\secv$ is chosen uniformly.
+We show that if the translation function is uniform, then a non-adaptive preprocessing adversary obtains only a limited advantage (as a function of $S$, $T$, and a uniformity parameter) over a non-preprocessing adversary.

-Specifically, if the online non-adaptive adversary $A_1$ makes no inner queries, then fixing any preprocessing string $z$ (which fixes the queries of the adversary), the uniformity of the translation function allows applying Theorem~\ref{thm:Gavinsky-perm} to bound the advantage of $A_1$ over a non-preprocessing adversary.
-Moreover, we show that a similar bound holds even if we allow the adversary to issue inner queries that depend on the advice string.
-It is obvious that in this setting, Shearer-like inequalities are no longer directly applicable since some indices of the permutation may always be queried.
-Yet, we show that Theorem~\ref{thm:Gavinsky-perm} can still be applied to the part of the permutation that has not been directly queried by an inner query.
-The overall proof is by a subtle hybrid argument.
-It works by defining an intermediate game that is positioned in between the preprocessing and non-preprocessing games, and allows dealing with inner queries.

-\begin{remark} One could potentially include the answers to the inner queries in the preprocessing string, thus eliminating them.
-However, this blows up the preprocessing string to length $S + T \log N$ and gives weaker results.